andrew/ultimate-awesome/README.md

 - [awesome-foundationdb](https://github.com/FoundationDB/awesome-foundationdb) - List of FoundationDB resources.
 - [Awesome-Low-Level-Vision-Research-Groups](https://github.com/Kobaayyy/Awesome-Low-Level-Vision-Research-Groups) - A Collection of Low Level Vision Research Groups.
 - [awesome-AI-system](https://github.com/lambda7xx/awesome-AI-system) - Paper and its code for AI System.
+- [awesome-linux-ricing](https://github.com/avtzis/awesome-linux-ricing) - 🎨 Curated list of awesome themes, tools and apps for customizing the Linux environment.
 - [awesome-scholarly-data-analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources. .
 - [Awesome-DeepFake-Learning](https://github.com/Billy1900/Awesome-DeepFake-Learning) - The approach I work on DeepFake.
 - [awesome-edtech-tools](https://github.com/hkalant/awesome-edtech-tools) - An ongoing curated list with awesome tools and resources for instructional designers.